e-schultz/ngcourse-next/handout/14-unit-testing-flux-components/01_Unit_Testing_a_Component_that_depends_on_a_Store.md

 });
 ```

 The top part of the test should be familiar, we are just creating mock data to use within our test.
-We should look at the anatomy of the test defined in our only `it` block.
+We should look at the anatomy of the test defined in our only `it` block:

 1. First, we create a TestScheduler object.
 TestScheduler is a virtual scheduler that allows us to control the timing of our test.